Too Much Training Can Tax Athletes' Brains

 "So your brain is doing these kind of cost-benefit trade-offs all the time," he says.
 "Is it still worth the effort?
 Is it still worth the effort?"

 And the answer to that question may change as the body's level of fatigue increases.
-"The brain might have this kind of built-in mechanism to say, 'Hey, it's time to shift from this goal to another one,'" he says.
+"The brain might have this kind of built-in mechanism to say, 'Hey, it's time to shift from this goal to another one,' " he says.

 For an athlete, Braver says, that could mean abandoning the goal of winning a race and embracing a goal that will let them recover.